An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Trigger performance evaluation

-Since the mono-energetic conversion electron is emitted from the aluminum target at the center of the detector system, it makes few hits in the outer layer of the CDC due to the magnetic field.
-Whereas, hits generated by the background particles are homogeneously distributed in the entire CDC region because of their characteristics, as mentioned in Section~\ref{sec:algo}.
-The inner and outer walls of the CDC make more low-energy electrons; the inner and outer layers have more hits than the other layers.
+Since the mono-energetic conversion electron is emitted from the aluminum target located at the center of the CDC, it produces fewer hits in the outer layers of the CDC due to their limited transverse momentum.
+In contrast, hits generated by the background particles are distributed more homogeneously in the entire CDC region because of their characteristics, as mentioned in Section~\ref{sec:algo}.
+The inner and outer walls of the CDC produce more low-energy electrons.
 Because of this, hits in the innermost and the three outermost layers are ignored in the hit classification.

-\subsection{Classification performance}
+\subsection{Classification Performance}

 The GBDT approach in the hit classification was performed by using the Toolkit for Multivariate Data Analysis with ROOT (TMVA), which provides many machine learning techniques for classification and regression~\cite{root-tmva}.
-The receiver operating characteristic (ROC) curve of the hit classification is shown in Fig.~\ref{fig:roc-curve-hit-class}.
+The receiver operating characteristic (ROC) curve of the hit classification is shown in \figurename~\ref{fig:roc-curve-hit-class}.

-The classification result is compared with the uncompressed data case that is just the data before conversion into 2-bit data.
-The 2-bit data case shows worse classification performance than the uncompressed data case, but it still shows reasonable hit classification performance.
+The classification result is compared with the uncompressed data case (energy deposition data in 10-bit).
+The 2-bit data case shows worse classification performance than the uncompressed data case, however, it still shows reasonable hit classification performance.
 The threshold for the GBDT output is scanned to optimize the event-classification quality.
 In this study, this optimization was done by changing the signal-hit retention efficiency from 25\% to 95\% at a 5\% interval.
-As a result, it was found that the threshold for the signal-hit retention efficiency of 75\% gave the best performance in the event classification.
+As a result, it is found that the threshold for the signal-hit retention efficiency of 75\% gives the best performance in the event classification.

-Fig.~\ref{fig:num-of-hits} shows the number of signal-like hits in both signal and background events after the hit classification.
+\figurename~\ref{fig:event-classification}a shows the distribution of the number of signal-like hits in both signal and background events after the hit classification.